 The Gentry Espresso & Wine Bar

-The Gentry also hosts live music and serves tapas on performance nights and for other special events.
+When restrictions around COVID-19 change, the Gentry will host live music and serve tapas on performance nights as well as for other special events.

 312 5th Ave.
 W., Cochrane, 403-932-6240

-This brewery had been in the works since 2011 and has been designed to look traditionally western.
-The brewery produces a few different kinds of beer, including a pale ale, a red ale and a brown ale, using local ingredients when possible.
-The restaurant also offers daily specials like Fridays burger and beer lunch, which includes any Half Hitch beer and burger for $15.
+This brewery produces a few different kinds of beer, including a pale ale, a red ale and a brown ale, using local ingredients when possible.
+This summer, it introduced a new wild berry infused prairie ale – a great beer for the warm weather.
+The restaurant also offers daily specials like a Friday burger and beer lunch, which includes any Half Hitch beer and burger for $15.

 1, 10 Griffin Industrial Point, 403-988-4214, halfhitchbrewing.ca